Motorcycle mental health

-Every biker knows riding a bike is better than driving, but is riding a bike healthy?
+Every biker knows riding a bike is better than driving, but is riding a motorbike healthy?
 In a car, the commute seems mundane and forgetful.
 The biker faces a multitude of bends, corners, junctions, and obstacles which all challenge the brain.
 This all makes the commute much more memorable and interesting and is great for our mental health.

 Because of the daily challenges bikers face, we have to focus more on the road.
 Where the bike is positioned, the conditions of the road and what the other vehicles around us are doing.
 This makes us have to concentrate just the little bit more, which all keeps the brain active.